-Single sided hearing loss can be sensorineural (damage to the inner ear or along the nerve of hearing) or conductive (a problem in the Middle ear) in nature.
+Single sided hearing loss can be sensorineural (damage to the inner ear or along the nerve of hearing) or conductive (a problem in the Middle ear such as otosclerosis) in nature.
 The type and severity of the hearing loss dictate the treatment options available.
 The symptoms and effects of unilateral hearing loss can vary from person to person.

-Obviously, one of the main issues is not being able to hear on one side, however, this type of loss also ensures that many people suffering from it have difficulty determining the direction of sounds.
-This inability also makes it difficult to separate background noise from the sounds you want to hear.
+Obviously, one of the leading issues is not being able to hear on one side.
+However, this type of loss also ensures that many people suffering from it have difficulty determining the direction of sounds.
+This inability also makes it challenging to separate background noise from the sounds you want to hear.

 If You Find The Information on This Page Helpful, Please Rate The Page